ultrix3x/JBackgroundService/README.md

 *at the time of writing this there are some issues with node-sass that might make it fail to install*

 ### test.js
-A simple test module that returns the string "Test".
+A simple test module that returns the string `Test`.

 ### typescript.js
 This module uses a command line interaction to compile typescript scripts into javascript.